Disjoint Generation of Synthetic Data: Additional experiments

-\paragraph{Using Threshold Parameter to Tune Generated Data} In all of the experiments we have been using the dynamic threshold system described in Section~\ref{sec:impl}, which automatically sets the threshold to accept the top 10\% of the first wave queries (in Figure~\ref{fig:cals}, this would correspond to the thresholds landing at roughly $0.45$, $0.8$, and $0.6$ of the orange distribution).
-Looking at the spectra of predicted probabilities in Figure~\ref{fig:cals}, raises another question: what is the difference between those items that the model attributes a 0.8 probability and those that are placed at 0.4?
+In all of the experiments we have been using the dynamic threshold system described in Section~\ref{app_impl_jv_thres}, which automatically sets the threshold to accept the top 10\% of the first wave queries (in Figure~\ref{fig:cals}, this would correspond to the thresholds landing at roughly $0.45$, $0.8$, and $0.6$ of the orange distribution).
+Looking at the spectra of predicted probabilities in Figure~\ref{fig:cals} raises another question: what is the difference between those items that the model attributes a 0.8 probability and those that are placed at 0.4?
 We can speculate that the query items are sorted according to some perceived authenticity detected by the model, but we do not \emph{actually} know.
-If the validator model has no notion of authenticity for new, never-seen-before samples, then the apparently improved privacy could stem from a mode collapse introduced during the joining.
+If the validator model has no notion of authenticity for new, never-before-seen samples, then the apparently improved privacy could stem from a mode collapse introduced during the joining.

 We can investigate if this is indeed what happens by a straightforward experiment: We can enforce a strict threshold for accepting candidate joins at various levels along the calibration curve rather than setting it based on a percentage of the best queries.
 If we set the threshold all the way to the left at $\sim0\%$, all queries would be accepted, as when concatenation is used for joining.
 Increasing the threshold should reveal whether the bias in the admitted samples is acceptable or detrimental.